moonpay/moonpay-demo-integrations/moonpay-websdk-sell/README.md

 # MoonPay Web SDK - Sell

+**IMPORTANT NOTE:** Be sure to follow best practices with regards to the security of your API keys!
+This integration and the below instructions are for demo purposes only and it is expected that in production builds, API keys will not be exposed directly in client-side files.
+It is the responsibility of the partner to rework and secure any integrations that originate from this directory.

 ## How to use:
 1. Replace the apiKey variable in index.js with your API Key from the MoonPay Dashboard (dashboard.moonpay.com/developers)
 2. Replace secretKey in signUrl.mjs with your Secret Key from the MoonPay Dashboard (dashboard.moonpay.com/developers)